jessefaler/SLS/Wiki.md

 4. **Modify the Configurations:**
    - Adjust the configuration settings as needed to suit your server setup.
 The configuration files can be found in the `plugins/sls` directory.

+## Adding Servers

+1. **Choose a Registry**:
+   - Select the registry where you want to add your server.
+The options are `minigames`, `archive`, or `adventure`.

+2. **Set Up Server Files**:
+   - Navigate to the corresponding folder within the `sns` config directory.
+   - Create a new folder for your server inside this registry folder.
+   - Place all your server files in this new folder and ensure that the server's JAR file is named `server.jar`.

+3. **Update the Config File**:
+   - Open the configuration file for the chosen registry.
+   - Follow the existing format in the config file to add your server.

+4. **Reload the Server List**:
+   - In-game, run the command `/sls reload`.
+   - Your server should now appear in the list.

+5. **Join the Server**:
+   - To join the server, use the command `'/sls join <registry> <server_name>'`.

 ## Permissions

 - **Administrator Commands:**